 What makes one man's fact another's fiction?
 Arguably; interpretation.
 However, when you can engineer the linguistic protocol which communicates value between people, and create a common standard for interpretation - i.e. a language compiler which produces the same output whenever you feed it the same code - you get to what Andreas is talking about here: unassailable facts that do not rely on any control architecture.
 They are true by virtue of the language in which they are expressed, not because anyone in a position of authority said so.

 Prompt: We can create any number of new features with money that is a perfect abstraction.
 However, what engineering money is really about is changing the _______ ____________ which informs its creation and distribution.

 One question we may ask, upon realising that we can now engineer money, is "what new features are worth engineering?"
 Andreas has helped us observe one: a universal ledger of transactions, which has already had a stark impact on how we imagine transactions, work and organisation more broadly.
 Is that all we need?

 Can we create a culture where I am wealthy by virtue of what I care for, rather than what I control?
 Where wealth means “having enough to share” because who you are is already enough.
-Can we create environments where what I hold is made valuable because of the community to which it binds me?
+Can we create environments where what I hold is valuable because of how it cultivates the expression of care within community?

 This is not to suggest that we financialize care, but rather that we figure out increasingly artistic ways of incentivizing healthy relationships of many different kinds.
-What we seek to create is a more reciprocal, convivial society:
+We seek to create a more reciprocal, convivial society: